mokkapati-srinivas/Sudoku_Solver_OpenCV/README.md

 ## 1. Loading the Image:

-We give the user a prompt saying to enter the path to the image in the computer.
-Using this path we load the image into the program.
+Load the image from the user machine.

 ## 2. Preprocessing the Image:

 ### 2.1 Blurring:
-We have different blurring techniques like Simple Blurring, Gaussian Blurring and Median Blurring.
-1. Median Blurring is used for salt and pepper like noise reduction.
-Here, we don't have such kind of noise so I didn't consider it.
-2. Simple blurring gives equal weightage to each pixel while blurring so I didn't consider this.
-So, I used Gaussian Blurring.
+I used Gaussian Blurring which blurs the pixel based on weights given to the other pixels.

 ### 2.2 Thresholding:
-We have simple thresholding and adaptive thresholding.
-1. Simple thresholding doesn't consider the lighting conditions so I didn't consider it.
-So, I used Adaptive Thresholding.
+I used Adaptive thresholding because lighting condition might be unpredictable.
+This converts gray scale image to black and white.

 ### 2.3 Finding Contours:
-There are different ways we can retrive the contours.
-1. RETR_TREE - This retrieves all the contours and their hierarchies.
-2. RETR_EXTERNAL - This retrieves only external contours.
-I used RETR_EXTERNAL because I don't need hierarchies of contours.
+1. I used RETR_EXTERNAL retrieval method for contours as we don't need any hierarchies.

-There are different approximation methods as well.
-1. CHAIN_APPROX_NONE - This retrieves all the coordinates with respect to that contour.
-2. CHAIN_APPROX_SIMPLE - This retrives only points that are essential to represent the curve.
-I used CHAIN_APPROX_SIMPLE because there will be less space used to store the points.
+2. I used CHAIN_APPROX_SIMPLE because there will be less space used to store the points.

 After finding the contours I retrieved the largest contour that looks like a curve with 4 corners since the sudoku is the largest area in the image.
 We approximate the corners for this curve and get those corners.
 ![alt text](https://github.com/mokkapati-srinivas/Sudoku_Solver_OpenCV/blob/main/Contours.PNG)